Here you can find answers to the most frequently asked questions

 For questions regarding the scholarship program or related to travel planning and your stay at the Institute, please contact Mrs Barbara Schröder: email@example.com.

+Yes.
 Health insurance is compulsory for a stay in Germany.
 The insurance must cover the entire period of your stay.
 Depending on the length of your stay and your personal needs, it may be advisable for you to obtain travel health insurance or insurance with more comprehensive coverage.
+Proof of sufficient health insurance must be submitted at the commencement of your scholarship.
+If you receive a scholarship from the Institute, please take note of the information on health insurance that accompanies your scholarship letter.

 No other insurance is legally required for your stay.
 Depending on the length of stay and your personal needs, it may be advisable for you to take out private liability insurance or accident insurance.

 Yes.
-We are happy to issue you with a Letter of Invitation for your visa application, please let us know via email at: email@example.com.
+We are happy to provide you with a Hosting Agreement for your visa application.
+Please let us know via email to: firstname.lastname@example.org.

 Yes.
-You need to register your address for any stay in Hamburg that lasts for over three months.
+You need to register your address within 2 weeks after your arrival.
 You can find more information on the official requirements on the homepage of the Hamburg City Welcome Centre.

 You can find further information to help you prepare for your journey at our Welcome Center.